KChen-lab/Monopogen/README.md

 ### Putative somatic SNV calling ###

 ## Germline SNV calling from snRNA-seq
-We demonstrate the utilization of Monopogen on SNV calling, ancestry identification using 2 snRNA samples from human retina atlas.Please see the [Vignette] []
+We demonstrate the utilization of Monopogen on SNV calling, ancestry identification using 2 snRNA samples from human retina atlas.
+Please see the [Vignette] []

 ## Somatic SNV calling from scRNA-seq data ##
-We demonstrate how the LD refinement model implemented in Monopogen can improve somatic SNV detection from scRNA-seq profiles without matched bulk WGS data available.Please see the [Vignette] []
+We demonstrate how the LD refinement model implemented in Monopogen can improve somatic SNV detection from scRNA-seq profiles without matched bulk WGS data available.
+Please see the [Vignette] []

 ## FAQs
 * ***where to download 1KG3 reference panel (hg38)***